CATcher-org/CATcher/docs/usage-notes.md

   - Enable the `Allow executing file as program` option.
   - Note: the GUI menus may differ slightly on different Linux distributions.
 - From the command line: Use `chmod +x CATcher-x.y.z.AppImage`

+# Reporting problems with CATcher
+If you face any issue in using CATcher, you can create a new issue in CATcher's repository.
+If necessary, it would also be helpful if you can provide us with your logs.
+You can retrieve them in the following directory:
+- Linux: ~/.config/CATcher/logs/*.log
+- macOS: ~/Library/Logs/CATcher/*.log
+- Windows: %USERPROFILE%\AppData\Roaming\CATcher\logs\*.log